AlibabaCloudDocs/sddp/intl.en-US/User Guide/Grant access to data assets.md

         -   30 days
         -   90 days
         -   180 days
-        **Note:** You do not need to activate Log Service to archive audit logs that are generated by SDDP.
+        **Note:** You do not need to activate Log Service to archive audit logs that are generated by DSC.

-7. Click **OK**.
+7. Click **Ok**.

-    After the authorization is completed, SDDP scans authorized data assets for sensitive data.
+    After the authorization is complete, DSC scans authorized data assets for sensitive data.

-## Authorize SDDP to access self-managed databases hosted on ECS instances
+## Authorize DSC to access self-managed databases hosted on ECS instances

-A self-managed database hosted on an ECS instance must meet the following requirements before it can be scanned by SDDP:
+A self-managed database hosted on an ECS instance must meet the following requirements before DSC can scan the database:

--   The ECS instance on which the self-managed database is hosted resides in a virtual private cloud \(VPC\) so that SDDP can scan the database.
+-   The ECS instance on which the self-managed database is hosted resides in a virtual private cloud \(VPC\) so that DSC can scan the database.
--   The self-managed database hosted on the ECS instance is a MySQL or SQL Server database.
+-   The self-managed database hosted on the ECS instance is a MySQL or an SQL Server database.

-1. Log on to the [SDDP console](https://yundun.console.aliyun.com/?p=sddp#/overview).
+1. Log on to the [DSC console](https://yundun.console.aliyun.com/?p=sddp#/overview).

 2. In the left-side navigation pane, choose **Data asset authorization** \> **Data asset authorization**.